bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 }
 ```

-In this example the text inside the `article` and `copyright` blocks to have the same color and font.
+In this example the text inside the `article` and `copyright` blocks has the same color and font.

 Although group selectors do allow you to quickly change the design of the page, this approach tightens code coupling.